Pylons/pyramid/docs/narr/extending.rst

        config.add_view('myapp.views.view2', name='view2')

-Doing this allows an integrator to maximally reuse the configuration statements that relate to your application by selectively including or disincluding the configuration functions you've created from another package.
+Doing this allows an integrator to maximally reuse the configuration statements that relate to your application by allowing him to selectively include or disinclude the configuration functions you've created from an "override package".

 Alternately, you can use :term:`ZCML` for the purpose of making configuration extensible and overrideable. :term:`ZCML` declarations that belong to an